rthotakura97/decentralized-database/README.md

     * Traffic should be encrypted to begin with
 * We should add a login system
     * To go off that, caching
-* We should use a real database solution on the backend
-    * AWS DDB
-    * MySQL
-    * MongoDB
 * Support HTTPS